Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Taxonomy by Source of Inspiration

 \subsection{Algorithms with Miscellaneous Sources of Inspiration}

-In this category there are include the algorithms that do not fit in any of the previous categories, i.e., we can find algorithms of diverse characteristics such as the Ying-Yang Pair Optimization (YYOP, \cite{YYOP}).
+In this category there are included the algorithms that do not fit in any of the previous categories, i.e., we can find algorithms of diverse characteristics such as the Ying-Yang Pair Optimization (YYOP, \cite{YYOP}).
 Although this defined category is heterogeneous and does not exhibit any uniformity among the algorithms it represents, its inclusion in the taxonomy serves as an exemplifying fact of the very different sources of inspiration existing in the literature.
-The ultimate goal to reflect this miscellaneous set of algorithms is to spawn new categories once more algorithms are created by recreating similar inspirational concepts that the assorted ones already present in this category.
+The ultimate goal of reflecting this miscellaneous set of algorithms is to spawn new categories once more algorithms are created by recreating similar inspirational concepts that the assorted ones already present in this category.

-The complete list of algorithms in this category is in Table \ref{fig:misc}.
-In this regard, we stress on this pressing need for grouping assorted algorithms in years to come so as to give rise to new categories.
+The complete list of algorithms in this category is in Tables \ref{fig:misc2} and \ref{fig:misc}.
+In this regard, we stress this pressing need for grouping assorted algorithms in years to come to give rise to new categories.
 Otherwise, if we just stockpile new algorithms without a clear correspondence to the aforementioned categories in this miscellaneous group, the overall taxonomy will not evolve and will eventually lack its main purpose: to systematically sort and ease the analysis of future advances and achievements in the field.